pnkraemer/probdiffeq/README.md

 **Features include:**

-* Stable implementation
-* Calibration, step-size adaptation, and checkpointing
-* State-space model factorisations
-* Dense output and posterior sampling
+* ⚡ Calibration and step-size adaptation
-* Filtering, smoothing, and many other backends
+* ⚡ Stable implementation of filtering, smoothing, and other estimation strategies
-* Custom information operators
+* ⚡ Custom information operators, dense output, and posterior sampling
+* ⚡ State-space model factorisations
-* Physics-enhanced regression
+* ⚡ Physics-enhanced regression
+* ⚡ Taylor-series estimation with and without Jets
-* Compatibility with other JAX-based libraries such as [Optax](https://optax.readthedocs.io/en/latest/index.html) or [BlackJAX](https://blackjax-devs.github.io/blackjax/).
+* ⚡ Compatibility with other JAX-based libraries such as [Optax](https://optax.readthedocs.io/en/latest/index.html) or [BlackJAX](https://blackjax-devs.github.io/blackjax/).

 and many more.